what does london sound like at night?

 edwin mohney on the beauty of designing in london

-To the small town kids looking to find their place in the world, let designer and Central Saint Martins student Edwin Mohney remind you of the possibilities that await in the capital.
+To the small town kids looking to find their place in the world, let designer and Central Saint Martins student Edwin Mohney remind you of the possibilities that await in London.

 philip ellis designs for the world he wants, not the world he sees